Adding Solar Panels To An Existing System

 How Many Solar Panels to Add To An Existing System

-Improving Efficiency Before You Add Solar Panels
+Improving Efficiency Before Adding Solar Panels to an Existing System

 Considerations Before Adding Solar Panels To An Existing System

-Adding solar panels to an existing system is often possible—but there are a few important details to review before moving forward.
+Adding solar panels to an existing system is often possible, but there are a few important details to review before moving forward.
 It’s not just about fitting more panels on your roof.
 You’ll want to make sure your current setup can support the expansion, understand if any new equipment is needed, and factor in the potential impact on utility incentives and interconnection agreements.

 Here’s what to keep in mind when asking: Can I add more solar panels to my system?

-Available Roof Space for Solar Panels
+Roof Space for Adding Solar Panels to an Existing System

 The easiest way to add solar panels to an existing system is when there’s extra space available on your roof.
 But if your roof is fully covered already, you still have options.
 You may be able to install additional panels on:

-• A garage or shed roof
+A garage or shed roof

-• A solar carport
+A solar carport

-• A ground-mounted racking system
+A ground-mounted racking system

 Just remember: the size of your expansion depends on the available space, orientation, and shading in these new locations.